Meditation Is a Pathway To Inner Peace

 Myth #3 I need to sit in the lotus position

 According to Buddhist teachings, meditation can be practiced sitting, standing or lying down.
-As a beginner it's more important to be comfortable (although, other teachers may have a different approach).
+As a beginner it's more important to be comfortable.
 Ideally you want to be seated with a straight spine but if you're tired or can't sit for long without feeling discomfort, practice meditation while resting your back against a wall until your core muscles gain strength.
-Or, just don't worry about it and simply rest.
+Or, just don't worry about it and simply rest whichever way feels best.

 Myth #4 It's wrong to fall asleep